jozu-ai/kitops/docs/src/docs/next-steps.md

     description: Information on how to use this model for inference

 datasets:
-  - description: Forum postings from sites like rangefinderforum, DPreview, PhotographyTalk, and r/AnalogCommunity
+  - description: Forum postings from sites like rangefinderforum, PhotographyTalk, and r/AnalogCommunity
     name: training data
     path: ./data/forum-to-2023-train.csv
   - description: validation data